Ann Bannon: Women in the Shadows

 Although her husband was aware of the books she was writing, he showed no interest in the subject.
 He was interested enough in the money she made from them, however, but had forbidden her to use her married surname, not wishing to see it on a book cover with art of questionable taste.
 She took the name "Bannon" from a list of his customers and liked it because it contained her own name in it.
 She continued to experience difficulty in her marriage, however, and in realizing that "not all lesbians were nice people", she took these frustrations out on her characters.
 "I couldn't stand some of what was happening to me–but Beebo could take it.
 Beebo really, in a way, had my nervous breakdown for me ...
 I think I was overwhelmed with grief and anger that I was not able to express," she recalled later.
 Women in the Shadows was also published in 1959 and proved very unpopular with Bannon's readers.
 The book examined interracial relationships, self-loathing in matters of sexuality and race, alcoholism, jealousy, violence, and as Laura marries Jack in an atypical arrangement in the 1950s, also explored the intricate details of what it was like to pass as heterosexual in an attempt to live some semblance of what was considered a normal life at the time.

 Journey to a Woman

 Her fourth book in the series, Journey to a Woman, published in 1960, again shows parallels between Bannon's own life and her plots.
 Beth, of Laura's affair in Odd Girl Out, is living with her husband and children in Southern California.
 She tries to find Laura again nine years after college, and escapes a deranged woman who has a fixation on her, a reflection of a relationship Bannon had with a beautiful, but "very bewildered and unstable person."
 Beth writes to an author of lesbian books in New York, and goes to meet her in hope of finding Laura.
 They have a brief relationship, after which Beth finds Laura married to Jack and with a child, then discovers Beebo as well.
-A fifth book, The Marriage, also published in 1960, again addresses issues of love outside the realm of socially acceptable relationships, although it is not primarily about homosexuality.
-In it, Jack and Laura are friends with a young married couple who discover they are brother and sister, and must decide whether they will stay together or conform to societal standards.